 Depending on your location and how you access the Services, you may be able to manage cookie preferences through:

-• our cookie banner or preference tool, where available;
+- our cookie banner or preference tool, where available;

-• your browser settings;
+- your browser settings; and

-Disabling certain cookies or tracking technologies may affect product functionality.
+Disabling certain cookies may affect product functionality.

 9.1 Google Sign-In and Google User Data